segmentio/segment-docs/src/connections/sources/visual-tagger.md

 You can also create **dynamic properties** by selecting a piece of text from the website that you want as the value for that property.
 When a property is dynamic, its value is different depending on what the user clicked.

-For example, if you run an e-commerce web shop and want to create an event every time someone clicks on a product on your search results page, you would create a `Product Clicked` event.
+For example, if you run an e-commerce web shop and want to create an event that fires every time a user clicks on a product on your search results page, you would create a `Product Clicked` event.

-- To specify where the event was fired from, you would want to add a property called `location` to the event.
-You would hardcode the value of that property to be "Search Results Page".
+- To specify where the event was fired from, you would add a property called `location` to the event.
+You would hardcode the value of that property as "Search Results Page".
 This is an example of a static property.

-- To indicate which product the user clicked, you can add a property called `product_name` to the event.
-You can use the Visual Tagger "select from page" feature to select the piece of text that says the product name from your website in the iframe.
-Depending on what users click, the value of the `product_name` property would be different.
+- To show which product the user clicked, you can add a property called `product_name` to the event.
+You can use the Visual Tagger "select from page" feature to select the text on the iframe-version of your website that gives the product name.
+The value of the `product_name` property would then be different, depending on what users click.

 ### More information on forms

-When you tag a form you, can track that the user submitted the form, and also update traits about the user.
+When you tag a form you can track both that the user _submitted_ the form, and also update traits about the user.

 This is useful if the form collects information about the user (such as Name, Email, Country).
-Forms where this is not useful would be a Search or Add To Cart form.
+(This wouldn't be useful on a Search or Add To Cart form.)

 This is an illustration of how traits and events might appear for a user in a Destination or Personas.